 Well, yes.
 It is reasonable.
 It is also legal and constitutional.
 However, there are three inherent problems with this fallback position:

-- First, constitutional amendments by way conventions are intentionally difficult—next to impossible.
+- First, while ironically the saving grace of a convention of the states, constitutional amendments by way of conventions are intentionally difficult—next to impossible.
 2/3 of the States would have to agree on the proposed amendment.
 While some amendments have been proposed and then ratified within a matter of months, the 27th amendment, the last amendment to the Constitution, was proposed 25 September 1789 but wasn't ratified until 7 May 1992.
 211 years!
 Do we really want to roll that die?

 - Second, a constitutional convention was the birthplace of the existing Constitution, yet the delegates who attended the convention did not go with the intention of drafting a new charter but only amending the Articles of Confederation.
 The implication?
 A constitutional convention places ALL of the cards on the table.
 The existing constitution could be amended or replaced entirely.